Network of Nurture

 - Foster Community is a website that helps people find opportunities to help kids in foster care through a variety of ways from volunteering to fostering: https://fostercommunity.org/.

 In March, DFPS launched new volunteer roles, including ways that volunteers can work directly with children and families.
 Volunteer opportunities include assisting parents with transportation and witting with children who are in the hospital, among others.
-For more information on actively helping others in your community, and gaining valuable experience and service hours, visit volunteerdfps.org.
+For more information on actively helping others in your community, and gaining valuable experience and service hours, visit the volunteer training page.

 If you live in Central Texas, Foster Community is a website that helps people find opportunities to help kids in foster care through a variety of ways from volunteering to fostering: https://fostercommunity.org/.

-Texans who commit to being a part of the Network of Nurture can contribute as little or as much of their time, talent and treasure as they are able, with the goal of providing the assistance, understanding, and encouragement that these families and children need, from the communities where they live.
+Texans who commit to being a part of the Network of Nurture can contribute as much or as little of their time, talent, and treasure as they are able to, with the goal of providing the assistance, understanding, encouragement, and compassion that these children and families need, right in the communities where they live.